 The cost will vary depending on size, but you can expect to achieve this type of house extension for every budget between £30,000 and £50,000.
 A typical conversion with a rear dormer in a mid-terrace property costs around £35,000.
 You’ll find small companies will usually charge 10 to 15 per cent less than large companies.
 Find out more about planning and designing a loft conversion in our guide.

 If the space were to become a new kitchen, the cost of new units must also be added at around £5,000 upwards, depending on the kitchen supplier chosen.
 Your permitted development rights mean a garage conversion will not usually require planning permission, but it must comply with building regulations as the project would constitute a material change of use.
-Read more in our beginner's guide to garage conversions.
+Find plenty more garage conversion ideas in our feature.

 An existing cellar measuring around 35m² could be converted into an additional living room or home office at a cost of around £850-£1,050 per m², including damp proofing (a tanking membrane) and insulation.

 Adding a new lightwell and window would cost an additional £4,000-£5,000.
 Cellar conversions come under permitted development rights but, as above, this is a material change of use.
 For details of specialist cellar-conversion firms, try basements.org.uk.
-Find out how to convert a basement or cellar.
+Find out more on basement conversions in our piece.

-A side return extension is a good way to incorporate often unused or under-used garden space into your home, creating a much larger, open-plan room that's ideal as a kitchen diner living space combined.
+Side return house extensions are a good way to incorporate often unused or under-used garden space into your home, creating a much larger, open-plan room that's ideal as a kitchen diner living space combined.
 This type of extension is also the perfect opportunity to bring more light into what is usually a terraced house, with large rooflights, panels of glazing and French, bi-fold or sliding doors creating a bright, contemporary home.

 This level of outlay could be sufficient to create a substantial single storey house extension, 30m² to 40m² – budget for £1,050 to £1,450 per m².